timjedrek/tim-jedrek-v2/src/content/blog/sun-city.md

 ![Sun City Aviation Academy website screenshot](/sun-city-screenshot.png) *Sun City Aviation Academy website screenshot*

 > The company I work for has been working with Right Rudder Marketing for a while now and I can tell you they have helped us a lot!
 Our website improved and we started getting more and more inquiries.
-If you have a flight school you definitely have to work with them! - Maria, Sun City Aviation Academy
+If you have a flight school you definitely have to work with them! <br><br> - Maria, Sun City Aviation Academy

 > Amazing Service.
-Tim and Tony are the most professional individuals I have ever conducted business with. - Cris, Sun City Aviation Academy
+Tim and Tony are the most professional individuals I have ever conducted business with. <br><br> - Cris, Sun City Aviation Academy